Skip to main content

 The platform-registry.invicti.com registry follows the OCI standard and does not include a traditional Helm chart index.
 Charts must be pulled directly using OCI URLs.

-Step 2: Prepare your values.yaml configuration
+Step 2: The values.yaml configuration options

 The values.yaml file contains all the settings needed to deploy Invicti Platform.
 You'll create this file from scratch using the guidance in this section.